-- Compliance with the Minister for Planning's Project Planning Approval SSI-8256; - Compliance with all permits and licences; and - Continual improvement through collaboration with Sydney Metro, regulatory agencies and other key stakeholders.
+- Compliance with the Minister for Planning's Project Planning Approval SSI-8256; - Compliance with all permits and licences; and

+Continual improvement through collaboration with Sydney Metro, regulatory agencies and other key stakeholders.

 In consideration of DG-ZH-PO200 Environmental Sustainability Policy, Sydney Metro's contractual requirements, and any identified hazards and/ or risks for the project, Downer has developed a set of objectives and targets that are applicable to this project, as per the following table.
 These objectives and targets are managed to ensure that all identified, as well as potential environmental impacts that could reasonably be expected to occur during the works, fall within acceptable and agreed limits.
 This is achieved through pro-active environmental management planning prior to carrying out particular elements of work.
+In addition to this Downer has set its own Objectives and Targets to ensure compliance with the Downer Environmental Management System.